-I was torn away from the majority of the group and found my slot in a line with some other folk and at the end we are privileged enough to get sniffed up by a beagle.
-Beagles, always for fruit/ food/ nuts etc etc – not drugs!
+I was torn away from the majority of the group and found my slot in a line with some other folk and in the end, we are privileged enough to get sniffed up by a beagle.
+Beagles, always for fruit/ food/ nuts, etc, etc – not drugs!
 Wish I would have known this prior, I am convinced that everyone always thinks I do a bunch of drugs.
 Coming back from Peru wasn’t fun.
-I got through customs and waiting on the other side were the Of Mice & Men guys, my beautiful friends and some familiar faces!
+I got through customs and waiting on the other side were the Of Mice & Men guys, my beautiful friends, and some familiar faces!
 I was so excited!
-It was sunny out, we were in Australia with our best friends and there was coffee and yummy pies everywhere – I got my camera out.
-64 gigs of hungry memory cards and my trigger finger was itching for a good workout.
+It was sunny out, we were in Australia with our best friends and there were coffee and yummy pies everywhere – I got my camera out.
+64 gigs of hungry memory cards and my trigger finger were itching for a good workout.

 We were off.
-Exit the airport, hop in the shuttle Soundwave had arrange for us and to the hotel.
+Exit the airport, hop in the shuttle Soundwave had arranged for us and to the hotel.
 We were paired up with a local tour manager.
 Basically everyone on the tour was split into groups, and each group has a leader.
 Our leader’s name was Ryan, Chiller, level 7.
 The shuttle ride was refreshing, after spending so much time on the airplane I just wanted fresh air.
 So much fresh air!
-And sun.
-We arrived at the hotel, walked through the glass doors and proceeded to get our rooms, checked in and proceeded up the elevator to our 7th floor rooms.
+And the sun.
+We arrived at the hotel, walked through the glass doors, and proceeded to get our rooms, checked in, and proceeded up the elevator to our 7th-floor rooms.

 I changed into shorts and went to the front desk to snag a package.
-Macbeth was nice enough to send us all some brand new shoes for the road.
+Macbeth was nice enough to send us all some brand new shoes for Soundwave Festival 2013.

 We headed back to the hotel and everyone took a breather in their room/ relaxed before we headed out that night.
 It’s important to have downtime to compliment how much not very downtime we have.